 One easy way is to have your customers to give you online reviews with Google, Yelp or other Social Media platforms.
 The rating scale is 1 to 5, with 5 being excellent and 1 being poor.
 You have to be pretty confident of your service or product because your rating will be posted for the world to see.
 The upside to doing this is if you have great reviews everyone will know it!
 One downside is that you may not be able to track certain aspects of your service that you may want to improve.

-Otherwise you can do a survey with specific questions and ask for a review or feedback, or you can simply ask your customers directly.
+If you want more specifics you can use a survey with specific questions and ask for a review or feedback, or you can simply ask your customers directly.
 Doing this allows you to understand how certain departments in your business may be working such as reception, reservations, operations, billing, etc.

 The main documents that you really need to understand are the cash flow statement, the balance sheet, and the income statement.
 The cash flow statement will allow you to know how much liquid cash you have.
 The balance sheet is a great tool to see how much you own and how much you owe.
 Last but not least, the income statement will show your profits and losses in a specific period of time.